openspending/community.openspending.org/resources/gift/chapter9-intro.md

 ## Foundations

 1. Many of the projects highlighted in this report are one-off solutions, tailored to an individual local problem.
-Funders may like to review the projects (listed in the appendix & in the participatory budgeting software census), to see whether any existing open-source solutions could be adapted to serve other or more general problems, before initiating another.
+Funders may like to review existing projects (e.g. those listed in the appendix & in the participatory budgeting software census, and on sites such as the [Civic Commons Marketplace](http://civiccommons.org/apps)), to see whether any existing open-source solutions could be adapted to serve other or more general problems, before initiating another.
+2. Support platforms (as well as individual instances of a piece of software) which allow solutions to be scaled, promote inter-organisational data-sharing and communities of practice.
-2. Support long-term archives of data and documents relating to fiscal activities.
-There are currently no politically neutral, long term, public-facing, centralised archives of fiscal data.
-Such a resource is crucial for analysis and long-term transparency goals.
+3. Collect resources for long-term archives of data and documents relating to fiscal activities.

 ## GIFT: